 1) have a reliable computer with reliable internet access;

 3) a good browser.
-Blackboard recommends that you use Mozilla Firefox as your browser software.
+Blackboard recommends that you use the latest version of Mozilla Firefox as your browser software.
 (Click link to download Firefox.)

 |Are You Ready for Online Coursework?